 Ben joined the firm in 2013 and specialises in international commercial and investment treaty arbitration.
 He has experience as counsel, administrative secretary and tribunal assistant in both institutional and ad hoc arbitrations conducted under numerous procedural rules (ICC, LCIA, SIAC, NAI, ICSID, UNCITRAL) across a range of industry sectors.
 These include energy and mining, infrastructure, satellites and telecommunications, insurance and reinsurance, banking, construction, biotechnology and automotive engineering.
 Prior to joining Quinn Emanuel, Ben worked as assistant to a leading arbitrator in Brussels.
 He has also gained experience as an intern with top international arbitration practices in London and Paris and at the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia in The Hague.
 He holds an undergraduate law degree from the University of Cambridge and an LL.M. in public international law from the University of Leiden.
 Click here to view full bio.

-Before joining Quinn Emanuel, Philip trained and practised in the banking & finance, commercial litigation, and international arbitration departments of top-tier law firms in Sydney and London.
+Before joining Quinn Emanuel, Philip trained and practised in the banking & finance and dispute resolution departments of top-tier law firms in Sydney and London.
 Click here to view full bio.